Back to Glossary

 Race Procedures

-A Practice Session is a designated time during a race weekend when drivers and teams can run their cars on the track to prepare for qualifying and the race without affecting their official standings.
+A Practice Session is a scheduled period during a race weekend when drivers can drive their cars on the track to prepare for qualifying and the race, without their lap times counting toward any official results.

 Never Miss a Race!